6 Tigers advance to second day of state qualifying - Albert Lea Tribune

 Korman, a 106-pounder, secured his ticket to the second day with a pinfall win in the first period and a 9-3 decision win in the second.

 Logan Davis has a bit of a different path at 120 pounds.
-After losing his first match via a 5-0 decision, Logan Davis was sent to the consolation bracket where he earned a bye in his first match.
+After losing his first match via a 5-0 decision, Logan Davis was sent to the consolation bracket, where he earned a bye in his first match.
 He then won in a 17-4 major decision to earn a top-four finish.

 Flores won in a first-period fall in his first-round match at 126 pounds, but fell to a 14-3 major decision in his second match.
 In the consolation bracket, Flores punched his ticket with another first-period fall.